MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000768-scenario-include.md

-Get a comprehensive analysis of the costs associated with production orders broken down to costs by material, capacity, overheads, and other relevant cost components.
+Get a comprehensive analysis of the costs associated with production orders broken down to costs by material, capacity, overhead, and other cost components.